mike-mjk/extend-comment/README.md

 This is relatively simple comment app but it includes some attention to detail that makes it really cool.

+1. New messages will be visible as they are added.
+It scrolls to bottom.
+I initially used componentDidUpdate for this but that caused a bug in which like or edit or delete caused the scroll to bottom behavior as well.
+This was fixed by using prevProps and comparing the length of the messages array.

-1. If you enter a username but don't submit it before submitting a message, the app will pull it in for you..
+2. If you enter a username but don't submit it before submitting a message, the app will pull it in for you..
 This is much less annoying than being told you must enter a username.
 It's sitting right there, lets just grab it and use it.
 Importantly, it won't overwrite an existing username in the case where a name has been submitted and there is also one in the input field.

-2. The like button functions based off of "current user".
+3. The like button functions based off of "current user".
 So it becomes an unlike button if the user has already liked.
 I think this is better than just being able to like an unlimited number of times.

-3. If you go to edit a message and cancel the changes you've made, the canceled changes will not persist if you go to edit again.
+4. If you go to edit a message and cancel the changes you've made, the canceled changes will not persist if you go to edit again.

-4. If you edit a message to blank, it runs the delete message function.
+5. If you edit a message to blank, it runs the delete message function.
 Rather than just have a blank message sitting in the thread.
 In a production app, you would want to confirm the user wants to delete, of course.

-5. Uh, messages travel through time, duh!
+6. Uh, messages travel through time, duh!